 Some suggestions to masseuses for staying in touch with what their customers expect of them.

-- Chat with the customer, but know when to tail off.
-Surveys of massage customers show that they like to have a rapport with their masseuse; talk about the weekend, the weather, the tennis etc. But there comes a point when the relaxation kicks in and people just need to chill without making conversation.
+Chat with the customer, but know when to tail off.
+Surveys of massage customers show that they like to have a rapport with their masseuse; talk about the weekend, their job, the tennis etc. But there comes a point when the relaxation kicks in and people just need to chill without making conversation.
 Recognise that point and let the customer enjoy your touch.

-- Have fresh massage table linen.
+Have fresh massage table linen.
 The table must be and look fresh for every customer.
+Get rid of those floral cover sheets that look like grandma used them in the 1940s.

-- Use scents sparingly but strategically.
-Some massage clinics gets the aroma part of the therapy just right - the minute you enter the building you sense it - sublte yet distinctive, a reminder of the great experiences of the past and the one about to come.
+Use scents sparingly but strategically.
+Some massage clinics gets the aroma part of the therapy just right - the minute you enter the building you sense it - subtle yet distinctive, a reminder of the great experiences of the past and the one about to come.
+Don't use fragrant massage oil - the customer's partner will detect it the minute he gets home and ask potentially embarrassing questions.

-- If your business has a shower, don't keep the towels until they are old and crusty - buy good quality but don't hold onto them too long.
-They can serve as bathmats when old.
+If your business has a shower, don't keep the towels until they are old and crusty.
+You don't need to buy the most expensive, and they can serve as bathmats when old.
 Don't use the bathroom as a laundry / store room / cupboard.
-Make it an inviting part of the experience, and keep the shampoo topped up!
+Make it an inviting part of the experience, and keep the shampoo topped up, the exhaust fan free of dust, and the mould off the tiles.

-- Be aware of personal hygiene, your own!
-Be conscious that your lunch of garlic spread, curried egg and pickelled rollmops may permeate the room and add an unwanted aroma to that therapy!
+Be aware of personal hygiene, your own!
+Be conscious that your lunch of garlic broccoli, curried egg or fish stew may permeate the room and add an unwanted aroma to that therapy!

 Focus on the customer's experience and they'll return!